ahsan598/aws-cloud-projects/ssh-into-instance.md

   ```

 **Secure your key file**
-- Make sure the key file has the correct permissions:
+- Make sure the key file has the correct permissions -If permissions are too open, SSH will refuse to use.
   ```sh
   chmod 400 my-key.pem
   ```

-  **⚠️Warning:** If permissions are too open, SSH will refuse to use the key.

 ## Steps to connect to your EC2 instance